Every salesperson dreams of being a sales G.O.A.T.

 - If it is new, summarize it as quickly as possible and forget the details.

 The result?
-Not only do prospects miss 90% of your pitch (i.e. the details), they’ll ignore it unless it’s different and interesting.
-And anything complex will be treated as a threat -- because complicated information takes more mental energy to process, leaving less brain power for survival needs.
+Not only do prospects miss 90% of your pitch (i.e., the details), but they’ll ignore it unless it’s different and interesting.
+Anything complex will be treated as a threat — because complicated information takes more mental energy to process, leaving less brain power for survival needs.

 You can only avoid this outcome with framing.

-“Framing is all about how, as a salesperson, you maintain control of the conversation throughout your pitch or sales process,” says Mary Burbridge, senior account executive.
-“This is more important than ever now buyers have the power.”
+“Framing is all about how, as a salesperson, you maintain control of the conversation throughout your pitch or sales process,” says Mary Kheedo, a vicepresident of sales at GrowthLoop.
+“This is more important than ever now that buyers have the power.”

 Review your pitch.
 Is it easy to understand?
-Are you telling a story -- or reciting a series of dry facts?
+Are you telling a story — or are you reciting a series of dry facts?
 Do you present your product as the answer?

-If you answered “no” to one or more of those questions, pick up a copy of “Pitch Anything” to refine your pitching skills for 2024.
+If you answered “no” to one or more of those questions, consider picking up a copy of “Pitch Anything” to refine your pitching skills for 2024.

 Gone are the days when you could rely on intuition to guide you.
-The modern salesperson has a nearly endless amount of information about her prospects -- and she uses it to decide who she’ll target.
+The modern salesperson has a nearly endless amount of information about their prospects — and you must use it to decide who you’ll target.

-“You can avoid happy ears -- and know who’s going to purchase before beginning a long and potentially fruitless conversation -- by understanding the actions your buyers take,” says John Sherer, Director of Sales at Appcues.
+“You can avoid happy ears — and know who’s going to purchase before beginning a long and potentially fruitless conversation — by understanding the actions your buyers take,” says John Sherer, former Director of Sales at Appcues.